pduranti/mercadolibre.github.com/_posts/guide/search/2012-08-02-search-paging.markdown

 ##  Overview {#pagging-description}

-Users have the possibility off defining the size of data to be retrieved.
-They can use 2 parameters: [limit](#paging-limit) and [offset](#paging-offset).
-With those parameters they will define a size block of results.
+You can define the page size of the result list.
+There are 2 parameters: [limit](#paging-limit) and [offset](#paging-offset).
+Those parameters define the size block of the results.

 Default values are offset=0 and limit=50.